Click the scales for TimsLaw.com homeTimsLaw.com

 Due to the education provided by this website, I am often able to sort out a fairly complicated scenario efficiently, because a lot of people come to see me already armed with quite a bit of general employment law knowledge.
 This knowledge makes our consultation more efficient.
 In the office, we can zoom in on the most relevant unique circumstances, and I can send web-savvy people to my website to fill in some of the gaps in their knowledge, rather than charge for the time needed to educate people about basic employment law concepts.

 But some situations remain too complicated to sort out in one hour.
-We sometimes need longer than one hour in billable time, and you will have the choice to continue or terminate the consult early.
+We sometimes need longer than one hour in billable time.
 There may be a lot at stake in making the right decision, and several worthwhile options to consider carefully, and we shouldn’t rush things.
 Even though a consult may cost a lot, you might receive an enormous value because you will have a plan, or have been finally able to make a decision about what to do.
 With your career on the line, or a lot of money at stake, a consult fee could be a relative bargain if it helps you make the right decision.

 Once again, I’ll mention my article Should I sue?, which gives you an overview of the steps that lawyers will probably follow in helping you decide what to do about your situation.
 There’s usually an awful lot to consider and talk about.